guitarino/guitarino.github.io/content/IsThisReal.md

 "Alright, the dinner's in the fridge."

 Jim took off his brown jacket and his winter hat.
 He now had a bristle, no longer had any piercing, and his hair seemed to have lost any resemblance of structure.
-As he walked to his room, the noise of a conversation grew louder and louder.
+As he walked towards his room, the noise of a conversation grew louder and louder.

 "Look, Linda, it's hovering to the south!" said a deep voice of a man.